 In Finland, the student permit allows foreign students work maximum 25 hours a week.
-During holidays, they can work full time.
-However, working 25 hours a week can be little heavier if a student really wants to achieve better in studies.
+A recent update on migri.fi alerted students that they can not work more than 25 hours a week also during holidays.
+Additionally, working 25 hours a week can be little heavier if a student really wants to achieve better in studies.
 A student can live well in Finland with around 500 euros.
 So, it would not be a bad idea to work 12 hours a week and focus more on studies.
 If the company pays a student 15 euros an hour and the student works 60 hours a month, the income should more than enough to cover the living costs of a single person.
 However, the personal habits are the determining factors of one’s monthly expenses.
 We will come with another article on maximum and minimum monthly expenses of international students in Finland.

 Let’s get started with the top 10 list of jobs for foreign students in Finland!